Chapter 1: Chapter 1

 Hermione flashed her light in to the opening.
-There were stairs ascending in to the darkness."
+There were stairs, climbing up until they disappeared in the darkness."
 It might be an alternate way out."

 Harry shrugged and smiled.
-"Wow, a mysterious passage!
+"Wow, a mysterious staircase!
 What are we waiting for?"

-"Very funny Potter just you remember that we are still in the anti-magic ward.
-Whatever we come up against we're on our own."
+"Very funny Potter, just you remember that we are still in the anti-magic ward.
+Whatever we come up against we are on our own."

 "We could always just sit here until the others get us out."